 Additionally, the standard deduction will increase significantly:

-- $12,500 for individual taxpayers
+• $12,500 for individual taxpayers

-- $25,000 for married couples filing jointly
+• $25,000 for married couples filing jointly

 Employers must immediately update their payroll systems to reflect the new withholding tables issued by the Louisiana Department of Revenue.
 Employees will also need to complete updated withholding forms to ensure accuracy.
 Early communication with your workforce about these tax changes will ease the transition and prevent payroll errors.

-Navigate Louisiana’s 2025 payroll changes with ease
+Navigate Louisiana’s 2026 payroll rules with ease

 Meal and Rest Break Guidelines